adityaX11/Cantilever-ML-1/Sentiment_Analysis/README.md

 ---

-**Happy Sentiment Analysis! 🎬📊**

 ## 🌐 Web-based GUI

 A modern web app for sentiment prediction and visualization using Streamlit.
+In this there are two features

+->1.Text formate csv file use.
+->2.Can upload csv file from Browser.

 ### Run the Web App

 ```bash
 streamlit run src/web_app.py
 ```

 - Enter a movie review and get instant prediction (SVM)
-- View all generated visualizations in your browser
+- View all generated visualizations in your browser.